-So, let’s break down the idea of product messaging and what you should include in your product marketing framework, complete with examples and a template to help you create your own perfect value proposition.
+So, let's break down the idea of what a product message is and what you should include in your product marketing framework, complete with examples and a template to help you create your own perfect value proposition.

 Product messaging defines your product’s value and how you communicate it with potential users.

 Effective product messaging is about highlighting the product benefits for users in a simple yet differentiated style.